Non simple blow ups for the Nirenberg problem on half spheres: Introduction and statement of the results

-The sequel of this paper is organized as follows: In section 2 we set up the variational framework associated to equation $(\mathcal{P}_{\e})$ and recall its associated Euler-Lagrange functional and its finite dimensional reduction.
-Section 3 is devoted to the study of the critical points of the function $\mathcal{F}_{z,2}$ in the simple case of two masses while in Section 4 we derive an asymptotic expansion of the gradient of the Euler-Lagrange in the neighborhood of highly concentrated \emph{bubbles} sitting at the boundary in the vicinity of the boundary point $z$.
-Finally in Section 5 we provide the proofs of the theorems \ref{t:11} and \ref{t:01}.
+The sequel of this paper is organized as follows: in Section 2 we set up the variational framework associated to equation $(\mathcal{P}_{\e})$, recall its related Euler-Lagrange functional and its finite dimensional reduction.
+In Section 3 we expand the gradient of the Euler-Lagrange functional in the neighborhood of highly concentrated \emph{bubbles}.
+Section 4 is devoted to the study of the critical point of a Kirchhoff-Routh type functional while Section 5 is devoted to prove our main results.
+Finally we collect in the appendix useful estimates of the \emph{standard bubble}.